 At other hospitals that took steps to reduce noise levels, patients were more satisfied with their care, slept better, had lower blood pressure and were less likely to be re hospitalized.
 Also, the staff felt better about their jobs and they also reported improved sleep quality.

-Poor acoustics have dramatic consequences in healthcare environments, and using the services of an acoustical consultant when designing hospital or healthcare environments will help ensure that the facility will perform the purpose that it is designed to perform.
+Poor acoustics have dramatic consequences in healthcare environments, and using the services of AcoustiControl when designing them will help ensure that the facility will perform the purpose for which they have been designed.